kloia/qa-day-2022-digital-ai-session/README.md

   ```

 # Project Configuration
-* ebay apk must be downloaded from <a href="https://www.apkmirror.com/apk/ebay-mobile/ebay/ebay-6-87-0-1-release/">apk mirror</a>.
+* ebay apk must be download from <a href="https://www.apkmirror.com/apk/ebay-mobile/ebay/ebay-6-87-0-1-release/">apk mirror</a>.

 * The downloaded apk should be placed under the apps folder in the project directory.